reiver/golang-guide/README.md

 If you are just starting to get into Go, you may have noticed the word "Golang" used sometimes.

-To clear up any potentia confusion, "Go" and "Golang" are the exact same thing!
+To clear up any potential confusion, "Go" and "Golang" are the exact same thing!

 Officially, the programming language is named "Go".